zapier/zapier-platform/packages/cli/README.md

       }
     }

-    // the performBulk method must return a data just like this
+    // the performBuffer method must return a data just like this
     // {
     //   "idempotency ID 1": {
     //     "outputData": {"id": "12910"},